 When you end up at a saloon, you might look at your book and throw it away saying, “This Spanish language doesn’t work!!!”

-Do you know anyone who has been introduced to the principles of prosperity through “The Secret” or other tools, made an attempt to live according to the guidelines and then throw it all away because the “tool” didn’t work?
+Do you know anyone who has been introduced to the principles of prosperity through “The Secret” or elsewhere, made an attempt to live according to the guidelines and then throw it all away because the “tool” didn’t work?

 Maybe you’ve also thought about giving up.